Restaurant Review: Huong Vietnamese Restaurant

-From there, maybe a Bun Mang Moc (#27, $8.50 — pictured at top).
+From there, maybe a Bun Mang Moc (#27, $8.50).
 It’s a collection of random interesting things.
 There’s a mild chicken-based broth; a big, boney pork hock; something described as pork and ham meatballs that is more like slices of a super-pale, super-fine meatloaf; a bonus shard of roasted chicken (not mentioned on the menu, but I swear it was there); jalapeños, bamboo, sprouts, and basil; and lots of wiggly vermicelli.
 There’s a great deal going on in this combo.
 The broth ties it together fairly successfully and makes it all work as a soup.
 That said, there never seemed to be much of anything to do with that pork hock.

 There’s also a variety of Banh Mi (#37) sandwich options.
 The one with grilled chicken ($7) works well with the requisite pate and a bevy of super-crunchy veggies that include carrots, cucumber, cilantro, and spiked jalapeño slices.
 It’s generously portioned and served in a long split bun.